 People searching for a Banpo Han River night view guide usually want more than proof that the fountain is famous.
 They want to know where to start, which angles make Banpo Bridge photos feel clearer, and whether the Some Sevit side or the bridge-side walkway fits their evening better.
 Banpo is one of the strongest Seoul night-view areas, but it becomes easier only after visitors understand that the fountain, the bridge, and the riverside walk do not all work in the same way.
 This guide narrows the wider Han River logic from Best Things to Do at Han River Park — Picnic and Night View and Best Han River Night Photo Spots — Reflections and Views into Banpo’s actual night rhythm.

-- Best starting logic: begin where Banpo Bridge and Some Sevit can both be read together, so the overall night structure makes sense early.
+- Best starting logic: begin where Banpo Bridge and Some Sevit can both be read together, so the full night structure makes sense early.

 - Best for: visitors who want a Seoul night walk, cleaner Banpo Bridge photos, and a river route with stronger visual contrast.